As runners, we’re constantly setting new goals, whether it’s signing up for a marathon or just moving our feet a bit more each day.

 Schedule time to run

 It might sound silly, but practically every athlete recommended setting time aside in your schedule.
 “The less I have to decide, the easier it is to get out,” explains Bradley.
 “I stick to a similar run plan week to week and month to month, so I don’t have to even think about getting out the door, I just do it.”

 Sharman, the Leadville 100 Trail Champion in 2017, agrees: “Create a routine and stick to it unless you have genuine reasons not to.
 After a couple of weeks, the routine will become the norm and will be much more self-reinforcing.”

-Even when you’re traveling, carve out some time for yourself to run
+Even when you’re traveling, find a window to run

 “For me that involves morning runs/activity to get me out the door and to kickstart my day,” Allen says.
 “When I travel and don’t know where I’m going, it can seem overwhelming, but if I’m committed to [it], I can have a general plan to explore and it usually works out in the end.”